Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-[constr_1398] Existence of attributes of BaseTypeDirectDefinition (cid:100) If the value of attribute BaseTypeDirectDefinition.baseTypeEncoding is set to UTF
-#@SECTION: 16 then the attribute BaseTypeDirectDefinition.byteOrder shall exist.
+[constr_1398] Existence of attributes of BaseTypeDirectDefinition (cid:100) If the value of attribute BaseTypeDirectDefinition.baseTypeEncoding is set to UTF 16 then the attribute BaseTypeDirectDefinition.byteOrder shall exist.

 The only allowed values of BaseTypeDirectDefinition.byteOrder in this case are mostSignificantByteFirst and mostSignificantByteLast (cid:99)()